Translating SRT Subtitles with the Three-Step Reflection Method

 - Format Errors:

-- Missing line numbers or repeated timestamps
+- Missing line numbers or duplicated timestamps

 - Translating English symbols in timestamps into Chinese symbols